kudiersky/AccessKeyAgeSES/ReadMe.md

 ### Installing

-To deploy this lambda. use the Lambda.zip file will be required including module dependencies.
+To deploy this lambda. use the index.zip file will be required including module dependencies.

 ###Lambda